Keyboard shortcuts

 To resolve and verify a VID, run the following:

-tsp verify did:web:did.teaspoon.world:user:example
+tsp verify did:web:did.teaspoon.world:endpoint:example

 Output:

-tsp verify did:web:did.teaspoon.world:user:example --alias example
+tsp verify did:web:did.teaspoon.world:endpoint:example --alias example

 Send a message

-For this example we will create two identities with separate wallets - alice and bob.
+For this example, we will create two identities with separate wallets - alice and bob.

 You could perform the operations for alice and bob on different computers, for this example we will separate them by using distinct wallets.